utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 If you want to change your team's size, you have two different options:

-* **Change the number of paid seats** - Users with the Billing role can change your team's number of paid seats in the [billing dashboard](https://go.postman.co/billing/overview).
+* **Change the number of paid seats** - Team members with the Billing role can change your team's number of paid seats in the [billing dashboard](https://go.postman.co/billing/overview).
 * **Enable Auto-Flex** - Your team can invite more users without having to pay in advance for more seats with [Auto-Flex](/docs/administration/billing/#utilizing-auto-flex).

 For more information, see [Team and plan changes](/docs/administration/billing/#team-and-plan-changes).

 ### Upgrading your plan

-Users with the Billing role can upgrade your team plan in the [billing dashboard](https://go.postman.co/billing/overview).
+Team members with the Billing role can upgrade your team plan in the [billing dashboard](https://go.postman.co/billing/overview).
 For more information, see [Changing your plan](/docs/administration/billing/#changing-your-plan).

 ## Updating your team’s Postman version